microsoft/MM-REACT/README.md

 pip install PIL imagesize
 ```

-### Here are the list of resources you need to set up in Azure and their environment variables
+### Here is the list of resources you need to set up in Azure and their environment variables

 1. Computer Vision service, for Tags, Objects, Faces and Celebrity.